 The Cooperative Cannabis Economy Group works to catalyze, educate, and facilitate cooperation and cooperative research and decision-making among farmers and operators.
 Our goals are to protect the local cannabis economy on the North Coast of California from unethical wealth and resource extraction by conglomerates and corporations, and to promote regenerative, values-driven cannabis business.

-In August 2021 we are launching a survey to cannabis cultivators on the North Coast of California to ask what services would be of value.
+From August 6 to September 12, 2021 we conducted a survey to cannabis cultivators on the North Coast of California.

 In order to move the cannabis economy forward, we recognize that farmers and other operators and community members need to cooperate with each other and have effective meetings where different people have different views and meaningful decisions are made.